Nicola Sturgeon: Social issues

-In 2023, Sturgeon was criticised in connection with the Isla Bryson case, in which a transgender woman who had raped two women when named Adam Graham began self-identifying as a woman after being charged.
-Bryson was sent to a women's prison before being moved to a men's prison.
+In 2023, Sturgeon was criticised in connection with the Isla Bryson case, in which a trans woman had raped two women prior to her transition.
+Bryson was initially sent to a women's prison before being moved to a men's prison.
 Sturgeon refused to say if she regards Bryson as a man or woman, though she used female pronouns when talking about Bryson.

 Nuclear weapons

 Sturgeon has campaigned against replacing the Trident nuclear weapons system.

-Views on Tory government policies
+Views on Conservative government policies

-At the SNP's 2022 annual party conference in Aberdeen, Sturgeon stated "I detest the Tories and everything they stand for" in an interview on the BBC.
-She was accused of using "dangerous language" and when asked if she regretted the comments, Sturgeon simply replied "No" and emphasised the point she detested Tory policies and not supporters or voters.
+At the SNP's 2022 annual party conference in Aberdeen, Sturgeon stated: "I detest the Tories and everything they stand for" in an interview on the BBC.
+She was accused of using "dangerous language" and when asked if she regretted the comments, Sturgeon simply replied "no" and emphasised the point she detested Tory policies and not supporters or voters.

-Criticism of Boris Johnson administration

 Sturgeon has been highly critical towards the leadership of Boris Johnson's government.
 Following Johnson's appointment as British prime minister, she claimed he "rambled" in his first speech outside 10 Downing Street and suggested he was "blame shifting".
 In July 2019, the prime minister met Sturgeon at her official residence, Bute House, where Johnson was "booed and heckled" by protesters.
-This was the only occasion when he made a formal visit to Edinburgh as he declined future invites by the first minister.
+This was the only occasion when he made a formal visit to Edinburgh, as he declined future invites by the first minister.
 Sturgeon claimed Johnson's "fragile male ego" stopped him from meeting her.
 Sturgeon's attempts to request approval for a second referendum on Scottish independence were declined by the Johnson administration.

-Speaking after Johnson had resigned in 2022, Sturgeon said that he was the only prime minister she had worked with who was “a disgrace to the office".
+Speaking after Johnson had resigned in 2022, Sturgeon said that he was the only prime minister she had worked with who was "a disgrace to the office".